popey/snappy-docs/build-snaps/electron.md

 sudo snap install dist/electron-quick-start_1.0.0_amd64.snap --dangerous --devmode
 ```

-You can then try it out
+You can then try it out:
 ```
 electron-quick-start
 ```